epicsuite/workflow/nextflow/README.md

 # Step 4: Prepare input files

-Gather URLs for all input files and create 'fastqs' directory to hold pairs of fastq files (for paired-end data) to be processed
+a) Gather URLs for all input files and create 'fastqs' directory to hold pairs of fastq files (for paired-end data) to be processed

-# Step 5: Link or copy fastq files to show up within the fastqs directory
+b) Link or copy fastq files to show up within the fastqs directory

-# Step 6: Build the nextflow run command.
+# Step 5: Build the nextflow run command.

 USE ABSOLUTE PATHS THROUGHOUT.
 Be sure to specify a valid execution profile (defined in nextflow.config)

 example :
 `nextflow epicedge_pipeline.nf --in input.yaml -profile \<your desired nextflow profile\>`

-# Step 7 : Examine results
+# Step 6 : Examine results

 Nextflow outputs by default, under the 'work' directory.
 Runs are tracked by a 2 character alphanumeric code.
 There is a directory under it, that contains the SLURPY outputs.